Get

 They include the following:

 The growth stage covers puppies, whereas maintenance is for adult dogs.
 The term “all life stages” refers to products that satisfy canine nutritional needs no matter their age.
 These foods meet the varying requirements with specific feeding instructions that account for these differences.
 The latter is a matter of convenience.
 It also reduces the risk of digestive upset when you must change your pet’s diet.
-However, all of these terms can be a bit confusing, so it’s really best to seek your vet’s advice and ask about what they recommend for your specific dog based on their size, age, breed, and overall health.
+However, all of these terms can be a bit confusing, so it’s really best to seek a vet’s advice and ask about what they recommend for your specific dog based on their size, age, breed, and overall health.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!